andrezero/andretorgal.site.old/meta/project/backlog.md

 - [ ] `react-static` [docs](https://github.com/nozzle/react-static/blob/master/meta/api.md#reloadClientData) mentions `reloadCliendData()` should be used to re-render when data changes, but I only got it to work by using the undocumented api `rebuildRoutes()`
 - [ ] `@reach/router` [anchor link support](https://github.com/reach/router/issues/235) and how to tame [focus and scroll on long content](https://github.com/reach/router/issues/62)
+- [ ] [Lighthouse](https://developers.google.com/web/tools/lighthouse/) seems to report time to first interaction thinking that the page is waiting for react to render (when in fact is just hydrating)

 ### Spikes